5 sneaky tactics used by cheap domain registrars

 Charging for basic customer support

 When something goes wrong with your domain, whether that is a DNS issue, an email problem or an account access question, you need support that is available without an extra charge.
-Some registrars lock parts of your account or restrict access to support resources unless you pay an annual fee.
+Some registrars lock parts of your account or restrict quick access to support unless you pay an annual fee.
 That is not a premium service; it is a basic expectation that reputable registrars meet as standard.

 What to look for in a trustworthy registrar

 Not every registrar is trying to catch you out.
-There are reliable companies where you can register a domain at a fair price, with no hidden charges and no pressure to buy things you do not need.
+There are reliable companies where you can register domains at a fair price, with no hidden charges and no pressure to buy things you do not need.
 The challenge is knowing how to tell them apart.
 Before signing up anywhere, run through these checks.

 • ICANN accreditation.
-ICANN (the Internet Corporation for Assigned Names and Numbers) accredits registrars that meet defined standards for domain registration and management.
+ICANN (the Internet Corporation for Assigned Names and Numbers) accredits registrars that meet defined standards for domain name registration and management.
 Accreditation is not a guarantee of quality, but its absence is a concern.

 If you are also thinking about why WHOIS protection matters or how to pick a domain name that works for your business, those are worth reading before you commit to anything.